dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ## Comments on the 17-Sep-20 changes

 * Celestial Alignment/Incarnation now give 10% instead of 15% haste
-  * Does achieve the goal of reducing the power of our cooldowns a.nd very slighty increases the haste required to hit the gcd cap of Wrath.
+  * Does achieve the goal of reducing the power of our cooldowns and very slighty increases the haste required to hit the gcd cap of Wrath.
-  * Indirectly nerfs mastery and Primordial Pulsar (legendary).
+  * Indirectly nerfs mastery and Primordial Arcanic Pulsar (legendary).
 * Lunar Eclipse now grants critical strike instead of more splash damage to Starfire and this bonus was moved to Soul of the Forest (talent)
   * Further reduces the value of crit.
-  * Trades Lunar Eclipse feeling bad in single target for Lunar Eclipse feeling bad in AoE unless talented into SotF.
+  * Trades Lunar Eclipse feeling bad in single target situations for Lunar Eclipse feeling bad in AoE situations unless talented into SotF.
   * SotF is now an AoE talent but is still significantly behind on single target.
 * Moonfire and Sunfire buffed by 20%
   * Welcome buff but not enough.